Cambodian Canadians in the Greater Toronto Area

 Toronto's Cambodian population consists of 6,430 ethnic Cambodian people.
 In 1999, 98% of Cambodians in Toronto identified themselves as Khmer people.

-Cambodians first arrived to Canada as a result of the 1970s' Cambodian genocide, a four-year period in which nearly 2 million Cambodians were murdered.
+Cambodians first arrived in Canada as a result of the 1970s Cambodian genocide, a four-year period in which nearly 2 million Cambodians were murdered.
 Their community would originate in Jane and Finch, and as they diversified in profession and status, many relocated into other cities such as Vaughan, Newmarket, and Hamilton.

 Geography

 In 1999 McLellan wrote that "In Toronto most live in one area which is characterized by low income and subsidized housing."
 As of 2010 the main areas of Cambodian settlement are the following intersections: Broadview Avenue and Gerrard Street, Finch Avenue and Jane Street, Jane street and Woolner Avenue; in addition many Cambodians live along Driftwood Avenue, Finch Avenue, Gosford Boulevard, London Green, and Regent Park.

 Institutions

-In 1981 the Cambodian Association opened with the help of grants given from the federal and provincial government.
+In 1981 the Cambodian Association opened with the help of grants given from the federal and provincial governments.
 The association did not cooperate with other Cambodian community groups, nor did it cooperate with the Khmer Buddhist groups.
 The Cambodian Association assisted newly arrived Cambodians to help them settle in Canada.